-- 1. Required Receptacle, Location.
+1. Required Receptacle, Location.
 Where a permanently installed pool is installed at a dwelling unit(s), no fewer than one 125-volt, 15-or 20-ampere receptacle on a general-purpose branch circuit shall be located not less than 1.83 m (6 ft.) from, and not more than 6.0 m (20 ft.) from, the inside wall of the pool.
 This receptacle shall be located not more than 2.0 m (6 ft.
 6 in.) above the floor, platform, or grade level serving the pool.

-- 2. Circulation and Sanitation System, Location.
-Receptacles that provide power for water-pump motors or for other loads directly related to the circulation and sanitation system shall be located at least 3.0 m (10 ft.) from the inside walls of the pool, or not less than 1.83 m (6 ft.) from the inside walls of the pool if they meet all of the following conditions: Consist of single receptacles.
+47 2.
+Circulation and Sanitation System, Location.
+Receptacles that provide power for water-pump 48 motors or for other loads directly related to the circulation and sanitation system shall be located at least 49 3.0 m (10 ft.) from the inside walls of the pool, or not less than 1.83 m (6 ft.) from the inside walls of the 50 pool if they meet all of the following conditions: 51 Consider of a protection

-- Employ a locking configuration.

-- Are of the grounding type.

-- Have GFCI protection.